porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/variables.md

 ## Color

-A light and dark theme is available depending on which background it's used.
-The porsche standard light theme is used as base of the variable, for darkTheme the color object variable gets extended.
+A light (default) and dark theme is available depending on which background it's used.

 <br>
 <select id="theme-selector" @change="theme = $event.target.value" :data-selected="theme">